geotech-programming-project/restaurante-finder-app/README.md

 - Logout Button (If the user is logged in)

 - HOME
 The main page is the home page.
-The home page displays initially displays few top highly rated restaurants.The user additionally has the choice to select the university they want to explore for nearby restaurants, along with specifying the rating of the restaurants they wish to view.The restaurants that meet the requirments are displayed when the user clicks on the submit form button.
+The home page initially displays few top highly rated restaurants.The user additionally has the choice to select the university they want to explore for nearby restaurants, along with specifying the rating of the restaurants they wish to view.The restaurants that meet the requirments are displayed when the user clicks on the submit form button.
    These restaurants are obtained from the database which contains the restaurants that were obtained from the google api and the ones that were added by the admin.
 The addition of restaurants by the admin would be explained further in this Read Me.
 The user can filter the restaurants that are being displayed by searhing by the restaurant name.
 The other parts of the website just gives additional information on what the user can do with the app such as leaving a review, finding a restaurant near him and requesting an addition of a new restaurant.

 - About